-Following the experimental setting in Section~\ref{sec_comp}, ablation studies are conducted using the two-stage training only (Stage Only) and the collision prediction only (CP Only) methods.
-The Stage Only method removes the collision prediction module and retains collision reward $r_c=-0.5$ in the second training stage.
-The CP Only method updates the collision prediction module and inputs the collision probability into the navigation policy throughout the training process without the collision reward.
+Following the experimental setting in Section~\ref{sec_comp}, ablation studies are conducted to isolate the contributions of the two key components: the two-stage training strategy and the collision prediction module.
+Specifically, we consider two comparison counterparts: Stage Only, which removes the collision prediction module and retains collision reward $r_c=-0.5$ in the second training stage, and CP Only, which updates the collision prediction module and feed the predicted collision probability into the navigation policy throughout the training process without incorporating the collision reward.

-The CF-SR and CF-SPL of ablation studies in the test and training sets are shown in Table~\ref{tab_ablation} and Fig.~\ref{learning_ablation}, respectively.
-The two-stage training contributes the most to the performance of the proposed method, which increases the CF-SR and CF-SPL in the test set by 3.3\% and 1.3\%, respectively.
-With the two-stage training method, the agent first learns to find the target and then to avoid collisions during navigation, avoiding the more conservative navigation policy learned by directly adding a collision penalty.
+The CF-SR and CF-SPL for the ablation studies are presented in Table~\ref{tab_ablation} and Fig.~\ref{learning_ablation}.
+Results indicate that the two-stage training contributes the most to the overall performance, increasing the CF-SR and CF-SPL in the test set by 3.3\% and 1.3\%, respectively.
+With the two-stage training method, the agent first acquires effective target-seeking behavior and subsequently learns collision avoidance, thereby avoiding the overly conservative navigation policies that emerge when a collision penalty is directly applied.

-Although the CP Only method reaches the highest CF-SR in the training set, it shows the lowest improvements in the test set.
-The possible reason is that the update of the collision prediction module throughout the training phase causes overfitting, since there is decreased collision and change in the navigation trajectories in the later training phase with less exploration.
-As shown in Fig.~\ref{learning_ablation}, the CF-SR of the CP Only model reaches above 80\%.
-In addition, the navigation policy using the CP Only method without the collision reward from the environment relies heavily on the collision prediction results, which are nearly perfect in the training set but worse in the test set.
-In comparison, The proposed method only trains the collision prediction in the first stage and inputs it into the navigation policy in the second stage with the collision reward, which avoids overfitting and further improves the navigation performance.
-The ablation studies show the effectiveness of the proposed training method.
+While the CP Only method reaches the highest CF-SR in the training set, its performance gains in the test set are minimal.
+We conjecture that this discrepancy arises from overfitting.
+Continuous updating of the collision prediction module during training reduces exploration and alters navigation trajectories, as collisions become less frequent in later episodes.
+As illustrated in Fig.~\ref{learning_ablation}, the CF-SR of CP Only exceeds 80\% during training, however, its test performance deteriorates because the navigation policy relies heavily on the collision prediction, which are nearly perfect in training but less accurate in unseen environments.
+In contrast, the proposed method restricts collision prediction training to the first stage and incorporates it in the navigation policy alongside the collision reward during the second stage.
+This design mitigates overfitting and enhances generalization.
+The ablation study results confirm the effectiveness of the two-stage collision-aware training framework.